We Can Help You Grow Your Family Together Through Adoption

 Public Adoption

-The first option is public adoption, through which you can apply to adopt a child that is currently in the care of the state’s foster care system.
-Such adoptions will require that you are at least 21 years of age, are financially capable of caring of the child, can provide a safe home, complete a course of training for adoptive parents and are in good health.
+The first option is public adoption, through which you can apply to adopt a child who is currently in the care of the state’s foster care system.
+Such adoptions will require that you are at least 21 years of age, are financially capable of caring for the child, can provide a safe home, complete a course of training for adoptive parents and are in good health.
 If you are married, it must have been for longer than one year, and the average length of this process can vary significantly.

 Stepparent Adoption